-Welcome to my music blog.
-My name is Emily E Hogstad, I’m in my late twenties, I’m a freelance arts writer, I play both violin and viola, and I live in the Twin Cities.
+Welcome to my music blog!
+My name is Emily E Hogstad, I’m in my late twenties, I’m a freelance arts writer, I play both violin and viola for some reason, and I live in the Twin Cities metro.

 I’ve been a music nerd forever.
 My mom wrote in a journal when I was five months old: “Em also played piano for half an hour.
 When I tried to get her away, she cried… She also continues to scream…!!!”
 This pattern of loving music and then screaming about it has continued to the present day.

 The subject matter at SOTL is eclectic.
 It ranges from forgotten Edwardian violin prodigies to historic orchestra concerts to Beethoven’s crotch, but my entries on orchestral labor disputes, invariably leavened by sarcasm and reaction GIFs, tend to be the most popular.
-My work has been cited by Kevin Case, Norman Lebrecht, and Alex Ross, among others, and I’ve also appeared on or in MinnPost, the St. Paul Pioneer Press, Minnesota Public Radio, National Public Radio, WQXR, Performance Today, and New Music Box.
+My work has been cited by Kevin Case, Norman Lebrecht, and Alex Ross, among others, and I’ve also appeared on or in MinnPost, the St. Paul Pioneer Press, the Minneapolis Star Tribune, Minnesota Public Radio, National Public Radio, WQXR, Performance Today, and New Music Box.
 Also, I once was very excited about the Minnesota Orchestra going to Cuba, and I tweeted about how I was crying with pride for my hometown band…and then when I woke up the next morning, said Tweet had been quoted in The New York Times.
 Maybe it wasn’t a proper byline, or a formal quote, or even relevant to this paragraph, but it’s just too fricking awesome not to mention.